 Travelling is more about collecting experiences and memories for me than spending lavishly.
 I hope this travelogue will help fellow travellers live their nomadic dreams and help break the financial barriers.

 How To Plan A Week Long Road Trip To Rajasthan?

-I had been planning to pursue a road trip to Rajasthan from the past three years.
+I had been planning to pursue a road trip to Rajasthan for the past three years.
 But thanks to my wife, who quite skillfully diverted the itineraries towards coastal destinations in India.
 So this time around I declared my rebellion.

 And this is exactly why I am here to help you plan it.
-But first let me share my itinerary with all of you that comprised of 4 cities – Chittorgarh, Udaipur, Ranakpur, and Kumbhalgarh.
+But first let me share my itinerary with all of you that is comprised of 4 cities – Chittorgarh, Udaipur, Ranakpur, and Kumbhalgarh.

 My 7 Day Road Trip Itinerary for Rajasthan